Skip to content

 Recommended by: Kat, Wandering Bird

+The Gower is a peninsula near Swansea, so picturesque that it was named the UK’s first Area of Outstanding Natural Beauty in 1956.
 This small peninsula is home to 30 beaches, many of them sandy.
-The beauty of the place is that no matter which direction the wind is coming from, you’ll almost always find a sheltered cove to enjoy.
+No matter which direction the wind is coming from, you can almost always find a sheltered cove to enjoy.

 Recommended by: Kavita, Kavey Eats